 For collateral-based loans, the national average for a single asset is $150.
 However, this amount increases depending on the value of the property and the amount of money you wish to take out.

 Different banks, pawns, and financial institutions accept various modes of repayment.
-It also varies depending on your area and the type of title loan you secured.
+It also varies depending on your area and the type of loan you secured.

 Again, this varies depending on your area and the product.
 However, repayment generally starts once the funds you borrowed are completely disbursed.